-Ironically, the pandemic allowed a smokescreen to clear, and we were able to see the landscape now referred to as the Fourth Industrial Revolution.
-The dominating CRM SaaS platform Salesforce does a good job describing it as “the blurring of boundaries between the physical, digital, and biological worlds.”
+Ironically, the pandemic allowed a smokescreen to clear, and we were able to see landscape now referred to as the Fourth Industrial Revolution.
+The dominating CRM SaaS platform Salesforce defines it as “the blurring of boundaries between the physical, digital, and biological worlds.”
 As we began poking our heads out of our homes in late 2020 and early 2021, we were vastly different people.
-We had revalued our personal commoditization.
+We have revalued our personal commoditization.
 People were sick and tired of being exploited.
 “Frontline workers” were told they were indispensable and worked through horrific conditions, often risking illness and death, only to find no payoff or pat on the back.
 After all of that, many got a pink slip.

 Pandemic-Perpetuated Penny Pinching